greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/CTE-query.html.md

     1. Evaluate the recursive term, substituting the current contents of the working table for the recursive self-reference.
 For `UNION` \(but not `UNION ALL`\), discard duplicate rows and rows that duplicate any previous result row.
 Include all remaining rows in the result of the recursive query, and also place them in a temporary *intermediate table*.
     2. Replace the contents of the *working table* with the contents of the *intermediate table*, then empty the *intermediate table*.

-**Note:** Strictly speaking, the process is iteration not recursion, but `RECURSIVE` is the terminology chosen by the SQL standards committee.
+> **Note** Strictly speaking, the process is iteration not recursion, but `RECURSIVE` is the terminology chosen by the SQL standards committee.

 Recursive `WITH` queries are typically used to deal with hierarchical or tree-structured data.
 An example is this query to find all the direct and indirect sub-parts of a product, given only a table that shows immediate inclusions: